AmmPower Corp. (OTCMKTS:AMMPF) Short Interest Update

 AmmPower Corp.
-(OTCMKTS:AMMPF – Get Rating) saw a large increase in short interest in December.
-As of December 30th, there was short interest totalling 136,500 shares, an increase of 6.3% from the December 15th total of 128,400 shares.
-Based on an average trading volume of 384,900 shares, the days-to-cover ratio is currently 0.4 days.
+(OTCMKTS:AMMPF – Get Rating) was the target of a large decrease in short interest in January.
+As of January 15th, there was short interest totalling 53,800 shares, a decrease of 60.6% from the December 31st total of 136,500 shares.
+Based on an average trading volume of 532,300 shares, the short-interest ratio is presently 0.1 days.

 AmmPower Stock Performance